FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

         - Element
         - Number of evacuations

-- EVACUATEDFP.OUT
+EVACUATEDFP.OUT

-    The floodplain elements that experience a complete evacuation of the flood- plain volume are listed in this output file.
+    The floodplain elements that experience a complete evacuation of the floodplain volume are listed in this output file.
     The floodplain elements in this file should be cross-correlated with those preeminently listed in TIME.
     OUT and VELTIMEFP.OUT files.

         - Element
         - Number of evacuations

-- FINALCVFP_MUD.OUT
+FINALCVFP_MUD.OUT

     This file contains the final floodplain mudflow sediment concentration by volume.